Moddable-OpenSource/moddable/examples/commodetto/readme.md

 ![](https://www.moddable.com/assets/commodetto-gifs/jpeghttp.gif) ![](https://www.moddable.com/assets/commodetto-gifs/jpegstream.gif)

 The `jpeghttp` and `jpegstream` examples fetch images from moddable.com and display them on screen.
 These examples run on the ESP8266, which doesn't have enough memory to hold the compressed JPEG images.
 Async/await is used to decode and render the JPEG images as they arrive, allowing the application to overcome the RAM limits.

 ***

+### `logo`

+The `logo` example shows how to draw a rectangular color bitmap image.
+It uses a PNG image for the logo.

+***

+### `logo-alpha`

+The `logo` example shows how to draw a color bitmap image with an alpha channel.
+It uses a PNG image for the logo.
+The alpha channel is taken from the PNG image.
+The background color changes randonly to show the alpha channel is being used.

+***